 The polyphenols in extra virgin olive oil act as an antioxidant which means that these compounds minimize free radicals in the body.
 Antioxidants affect the human health in various way from improving body functions and digestion to skincare.
 Antioxidants can also fight off cell damage in the body, enhancing the body's capability to fight off any diseases.

-Regenerative farming, or regenerative agriculture, is a method of farming that aims to restore and enhance the health of the ecosystem.
+We hear this term in the West used often-'Regenerative' farming, or regenerative agriculture.
+What is it?
+It is a method of farming that aims to restore and enhance the health of the ecosystem.
 It's characterized by practices that:

 Improve Soil Health: This involves increasing soil fertility and biodiversity, often through techniques like no-till farming, cover cropping, and diverse crop rotations.
 Healthy soil is better at storing carbon and supporting plant growth.